IOC condemns 'breach of Olympic Truce' after Russia invades Ukraine

-The International Olympic Committee (IOC) condemned Russia for invading Ukraine on Thursday, saying the Russian government had breached the Olympic Truce that is currently in effect and which aims to harness the power of sport to promote peace and dialogue.
+The International Olympic Committee (IOC) condemned Russia for invading Ukraine on Thursday (Feb 24), saying that the Russian government had breached the Olympic Truce that is currently in effect and which aims to harness the power of sport to promote peace and dialogue.

-Russia launched an all-out invasion of Ukraine by land, air and sea on Thursday, the biggest attack by one state against another in Europe since World War Two.
+Russia launched an all-out invasion of Ukraine by land, air and sea on Thursday, the biggest attack by one state against another in Europe since World War II.

-The Olympic Truce, which began seven days before the start of the Beijing Winter Olympics on Feb.
-4, ends seven days after the closing of the March 4-13 Paralympic Games.
+The Olympic Truce, which began seven days before the start of the Beijing Winter Olympics on Feb 4, ends seven days after the closing of the Mar 4 to Mar 13 Paralympic Games.

 "The International Olympic Committee strongly condemns the breach of the Olympic Truce by the Russian government," it said in a statement.

-"The respective UN (United Nations) resolution was adopted by the UN General Assembly on 2 December 2021 by consensus of all 193 UN Member States."
+"The respective (United Nations) resolution was adopted by the UN General Assembly on Dec 2, 2021, by consensus of all 193 UN member states."

 Several sports governing bodies are keeping an eye on the developments in Ukraine.

-European soccer's governing body UEFA will meet on Friday to discuss moving the Champions League final from the Russian city of St Petersburg.
+European football's governing body UEFA will meet on Friday to discuss moving the Champions League final from the Russian city of St Petersburg.

 The announcement came after a group of European lawmakers wrote to UEFA on Thursday, asking it to change the venue and to stop considering Russian cities for international football competitions.